 Is there a way you could improve the energy performance of your wall(s)?

-There's no mention of 'assumed' in brackets on my EPC here because access was available to the roof space for the assessor to check, and they manually declared a level of insulation that they had supposedly measured.
+There's no mention of 'assumed' in brackets on my EPC here because access was available to the roof space for the assessor to check, and they manually declared a level of insulation that they had 'measured'.

 If access was not available to a pitched roof, perhaps in the case of the loft hatch being locked in place, then you might see: 'Pitched, no insulation (assumed)'.

-This can also be the case if the area of loft was boarded over and the owner was not available to, or not prepared to lift the boards.
+This can also be the case if the area of loft was boarded over and the owner was not available to, or not prepared to lift the boards due to insurance/health and safety reasons.

-In the case of sloping ceilings and vaulted ceilings then access is clearly not available and 'assumed' will appear, with the insulation status depending on the build date of that building part.
+In the case of sloping ceilings and vaulted ceilings then access is normally not available 'assumed' will appear, with the insulation status depending on the construction date of that building part, unless documentary evidence was provided to prove otherwise.

-A 'Room In Roof' (where rooms are present within the area of pitched roof space) is similar in that access is often not available, although the flat ceiling part can sometimes be accessed and measured.
+A 'Room In Roof' (where rooms are present within the area of pitched roof space) is similar in that access is often not available to check the presence of insulation, although the flat ceiling part can sometimes be accessed and measured.

 Does the description on your EPC for Roofs match your expectation of what it should be?